Frequently asked questions

 No student is disadvantaged if their device stops working during the NAPLAN Online test.
 In the case of interruptions, tests can be paused and resumed as required with no time lost.
 If a device stops working, all responses will have been saved and the student can usually complete their test in a rescheduled test session.

-What training will be provided for schools moving to NAPLAN Online in 2019?
+What training will be provided for schools moving to NAPLAN Online?

-Additional training will be available in February, March and April, and will include eLearning modules, and Adobe Connect and face-to-face training sessions.
+Additional training will be available and will include eLearning modules, and Adobe Connect and face-to-face training sessions.
 Visit the NAPLAN Online training webpage for more information.

-What was the school readiness test and why did we do this?
+What is the school readiness test and why do we do this?

-The school readiness test was an assessment of schools’ readiness to administer NAPLAN Online.
-It was designed to provide confidence in the online system, confirm whether schools have adequate ICT capacity, and facilitate change management and training at a school level in test administration and logistics.
+The school readiness test is an assessment of schools’ readiness to administer NAPLAN Online.
+It is designed to provide confidence in the online system, confirm whether schools have adequate ICT capacity, and facilitate change management and training at a school level in test administration and logistics.

-The platform readiness test took place between 23 October and 1 November 2017.
-This was an end-to-end test to ensure the readiness of the NAPLAN Online platform and its full functionality, including the generation of example reports.
-Around ten schools in each state and territory participated in the test.
+The platform readiness test is an end-to-end test to ensure the readiness of the NAPLAN Online platform and its full functionality, including the generation of example reports.
+Around ten schools in each state and territory participated in the test each year.

 What technical support will be available during NAPLAN Online?